mozilla/CampaignsforMDM/README.md

-# Activate Campaign Pipeline
+# Campaigns for Mission Driven Mozillians

-This is the pipeline for Activate campaigns.
-Here you can find upcoming, ongoing, and past campaigns and even submit ideas for new campaigns.
+This is a repository that cordinates all the work related to Campaigns for Mission Driven Mozillians.

 Campaigns are time-bound activities for [Mission Driven Mozillians](https://wiki.mozilla.org/Innovation/Projects/Mission-Driven_Mozillians_Strategy) that advance Mozilla's mission through one of the high-value contribution categories: